Check Your UK Change

 2002 Commonwealth Games Two-Pound Coins

-A spur in interest in the 2002 Commonwealth Games £2 coins has recently caught my eye.
-These coins were issued to celebrate the XVII Commonwealth Games held in Manchester that year.
+These 2002 coins were issued to celebrate the XVII Commonwealth Games held in Manchester that year and are officially the rarest £2 Coins in circulation.
 The coins were issued in four designs, all very similar but with the small flag changed on each of designs to represent each country in Britain, and each had slightly different mintage figures:

 - Scotland (771,750)